 In regard to exceeding capacity, future development consistent with the General Plan will significantly increase the amount of runoff into the existing storm drains.
 Riverside County Flood Control and Water Conservation District (RCFCWCD) and the City have identified facilities that are currently undersized.
 Most are located in the older portions of the City such as downtown.
 The GP PEIR noted that RCFCWCD and/or the City had no plans for improvement for these facilities at that time.
-As result of this, the GP PEIR recognized that those facilities will need to be expanded and/or new facilities will need to be constructed to accommodate both existing and planned development.
+As result of this, the GP PEIR recognized that those facilities will need to be constructed to accommodate both existing and planned development.